hoaproject/Stream/README.md

 $file = new BasicFile('/path/to/file');
 ```

 That's all.
-This stream has not capability yet.
+This stream has no capability yet.
 Let's implement the
 `In` capability:

 ```php